 Hiring a professional SEO agency like MiroMind will provide dividends in the long run.
 Keep in mind that SEO takes time to kick in, so the sooner you start doing it, the sooner you’ll reap the benefits.

 In most cases, you’ll see very little benefit in the first few months.
-In fact, it might take a week or two for Google to index the first pieces on your site.
+It might take a week or two for Google to index the first pieces on your site.
 So, if you’re having trouble with your cash flow, you might combine optimization with paid ads.

 Nevertheless, no matter what other type of marketing campaign you’re running, you should always set aside a hefty SEO budget.
 Here are a few reasons for that: